Redact a PDF with AI

 Producing one person's data means removing everyone else's.
 Third-party names and contact details are the default categories for a subject-access response.

 Really removed.
-The downloaded file is a flattened PDF with the redacted pixels masked and the underlying text layer removed - there is no live text under the boxes to copy out.
-That distinction is exactly where cosmetic-overlay redactions have failed people in public.
+The downloaded file is a flattened PDF - the redacted pixels are masked and the underlying text layer is dropped, so there is no live text under the boxes to copy or search.

-Yes, and the tool is built to make that easy rather than to let you skip it.
-Automated detection is an assist: it can miss context a human would catch, so the review screen shows every proposed box on the real page before anything is downloadable.
+Yes.
+Automated detection is an assist and can miss context a human would catch, so every proposed box appears on the real page before the file can be downloaded.

 Use it as the first pass, not the sign-off.
 No automated tool can guarantee a legally compliant release - your reviewer makes that call.
 The infrastructure side is covered: SOC 2 and ISO 27001 certified, HIPAA compliant, encrypted in transit and at rest, and documents are never used to train models.